 Gateron vs Kailh: Which is Better?

-When choosing between Gateron and Kailh switches, it depends on what you are looking for and what feels better to you.
+Choosing between Gateron and Kailh switches depends on what you seek and what feels better.
 If you want a linear switch, then Gateron is a good choice.
 If you want a tactile or clicky switch, then Kailh is a good choice.

 Ultimately, it comes down to preference.
 Try out both types of switches and see which one you like better.